 (d) Notwithstanding any provision of this Agreement to the contrary, the violation of any provision in this Section 1 which is not immediately cured by Licensee after written notice from Licensor will entitle Licensor, in its sole discretion, to immediately terminate Licensee’s license to use and/or access the EE Software.
 In the event of any such termination by Licensor, Licensee must immediately return the original and all authorized and unauthorized copies of the EE Software, or, if required by Licensor, destroy any such copies.

-(e) Licensee acknowledges and agrees that, except for the limited license rights granted under this Agreement (which may be terminated at any time by Licensor as provided in this Agreement), all right, title and interest in and to the EE Software and all copyrights, patents, design rights, improvements, trade secrets, and other intellectual property rights relating to the EE Software and any copies of the EE Software, are owned by and shall remain the sole and exclusive property of Licensor.
+(e) Licensee acknowledges and agrees that, except for the limited license rights granted under this Agreement (which may be terminated at any time by Licensor as provided in this Agreement), all rights, title, and interest in and to the EE Software and all copyrights, patents, design rights, improvements, trade secrets, and other intellectual property rights relating to the EE Software and any copies of the EE Software, are owned by and shall remain the sole and exclusive property of Licensor.
 Licensee hereby expressly acknowledges that Licensee does not have, and shall not by virtue of this Agreement acquire, any proprietary rights whatsoever of any kind in or over any adaptation, modification, derivation, addition, or extension of or to the EE Software, and that Licensee’s sole right in relation thereto is as set forth in this Agreement.
 The original and any copies of the EE Software made by Licensee, including translations, compilations, partial copies, modifications, and updates, are the sole and exclusive property of the Licensor.
 Licensee agrees to maintain records of the location and use of each copy, in whole or in part, of the EE Software.
 Licensee agrees to reproduce and apply the copyright notice and proprietary notice of Licensor to all copies of the EE Software made hereunder, in whole or in part and in any form.

-(f) Licensor reserves the right to make periodic changes, enhancements, revisions and alterations of any kind to the EE Software and/or related documentation or other material without any prior notice to Licensee or any other person, entity or organization, and Licensor is under no duty to make Licensee aware of any such improvements or revisions or to make any such revised editions available to Licensee.
+(f) Licensor reserves the right to make periodic changes, enhancements, revisions, and alterations of any kind to the EE Software and/or related documentation or other material without any prior notice to Licensee or any other person, entity or organization, and Licensor is under no duty to make Licensee aware of any such improvements or revisions or to make any such revised editions available to Licensee.

 (g) Licensor makes no warranties or representations of any kind with respect to the EE Software or any other products or services provided to Licensee pursuant to this Agreement, and Licensor provides no guarantees concerning any results arising out of the Licensee’s use of the EE Software.